kcomain/cypher/docs/about/index.md

 # About us

-We're a small team consisting of 10 very very busy developers, working on Cypher in our own free time.
+We're a big project consisting of 10 busy developers, that work on Cypher in their spare time and whenever we have a new suggested feature!
+Cypher has grown insanely vver the past 2 months, we've reached our goals to get 250k members and 100 guilds and we got that!
+We strive to achieve 500k members and 200 guilds by the end of the year.

-Over the past 2 months, we have grown to a fair size for a bot to be verified, and here we are, providing you with quality Discord server management bot.
+Cypher is filled with loads of goodies and ✨ schwag ✨ to entertain everyone of your server.
+Don't believe us?
+What do you think of